Will My Phone Work in Mexico? What to Know in 2025

 If you have an American phone, then you will need to make sure that your phone is unlocked before you leave for Mexico.

-This is one of the best ways for long-term visitors to stay connected while in Mexico, as you will have a local cell phone number and will be able to take advantage of cheaper rates.
+Having a local SIM card is one of the best ways for long-term visitors to stay connected while in Mexico, as you will have a local cell phone number and will be able to take advantage of cheaper rates.

 Use an e-SIM Card in Mexico